yawnston/querycat/lang_tests.md

 Result of this step is an instance category representing the `WHERE` clause, with bindings for each variable

+// TODO: we can't do merging with evocat for now because we can't get the data/statements into it

 ## Projection

 -> zakazeme kruznice v `WHERE` klauzuli (s vyjimkou rekurze)